jimshowalter/architecture-enforcer/README.md

 * Provide a way to fail builds if the count of illegal references increases.
 (While refactoring, there are often temporary increases in the number of illegal references, so support would also need to be added for whitelisting new illegal references.
 Access to the whitelist could be restricted to just the team doing decomposition.)

-* Provide front-end code that displays a burndown chart based on the count of illegal references, and provide a way to integrate this into CI/CD pipelines.

 * Add a Maven mojo that calls EnforcerUtils directly (instead of via args in the Enforce main method), and document how to integrate the mojo into builds.
 (Note that this provides a straightforward solution to automating failing builds when illegal-reference counts increase.)

+* Provide front-end code that displays a burndown chart based on the count of illegal references, and provide a way to integrate this into CI/CD pipelines.

+* Support regular expressions where currently individual packages or classes have to be specified.
+Important note: This will break how we roll up to the nearest enclosing package, plus more than one pattern might resolve to the same classes, which would need to be reported as an error; so this might be a bad idea.

 We welcome contributions of those and other improvements.